agile-learning-institute/mentorHub/specifications/PRINCIPLES.md

   - Business Logic, including Advanced Computation, Neural Algorithms, etc.
   - Validation of data - multi-field or complex validation constraints
     - Some validation will be “duplicated” in the UI
-    - The data layer implements well defined schemas constraints and the API can deligate enforcement of these to the database.
+    - The data layer implements well defined schemas constraints and the API can delegate enforcement of these to the database.
 - The Operations (SRE Guild)
   - CI/CD with K8S, Helm, Argo
   - Private/Public Docker Container registries